meefik/linuxdeploy-cli/README.md

    --disk-size="2000"
      Image file size when selected type of deployment "file".
 Zero means the automatic selection of the image size.

-   --fs-type="auto"
+   --fs-type="ext4"
      File system that will be created inside a image file or on a partition.
-Supported "ext2", "ext3", "ext4" or "auto".
+Supported "ext2", "ext3" or "ext4"

    --arch="i386"
      Architecture of Linux distribution, supported "armel", "armhf", "arm64", "i386" and "amd64".

-   --suite="jessie"
+   --suite="stretch"
      Version of Linux distribution, supported versions "wheezy", "jessie" and "stretch" (also can be used "stable", "testing" and "unstable").

    --source-path="http://ftp.debian.org/debian/"